designsolver/ahb2apb_bridge_vip/README.md

 # ahb2apb_bridge_vip
-AHB to APB Bridge VIP
+AHB to APB Bridge UVM VIP

+* This project focuses on the basic verification of the AHB to APB Bridge and was done for learning purposes.